corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 * 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 2.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
     * Integrate underlying changes from Gigastructural Engineering
+* 2.1.0 Add compatibility trigger for other mods to check whether this one is active

 ## Source Code